tmuxinator/tmuxinator/README.md

 ## Completion

-Download the appropriate completion file from the repo and `source` the file.
-The following are example where the completion file has been downloaded into `~/.bin`.
+Your distribution's package manager may install the completion files in the appropriate location for the completion to load automatically on startup.
+But, if you installed tmuxinator via Ruby's `gem`, you'll need to run the following commands to put the completion files where they'll be loaded by your shell.

 ### bash

-Add the following to your `~/.bashrc`:

-    source ~/.bin/tmuxinator.bash
+    # wget https://raw.githubusercontent.com/tmuxinator/tmuxinator/master/completion/tmuxinator.bash -O /etc/bash_completion.d/tmuxinator.bash

 ### zsh

-Add the following to your `~/.zshrc`:

-    source ~/.bin/tmuxinator.zsh
+    # wget https://raw.githubusercontent.com/tmuxinator/tmuxinator/master/completion/tmuxinator.zsh -O /usr/local/share/zsh/site-functions/_tmuxinator

+Note: ZSH's completion files can be put in other locations in your `$fpath`.
+Please refer to the [manual](http://zsh.sourceforge.net/Doc/Release/Functions.html) for more details.

 ### fish

-Move `tmuxinator.fish` to your `completions` folder:

-    cp ~/.bin/tmuxinator.fish ~/.config/fish/completions/
+    $ wget https://raw.githubusercontent.com/tmuxinator/tmuxinator/master/completion/tmuxinator.fish ~/.config/fish/completions/

 ## Usage